WebKit: Installed base

 New web browsers have been built around WebKit such as the S60 browser on Symbian mobile phones, BlackBerry Browser (ver 6.0+), Midori, Chrome browser, the Android Web browsers before version 4.4 KitKat, and the browser used in PlayStation 3 system software from version 4.10.
 KDE's Rekonq web browser and Plasma Workspaces also use it as the native web rendering engine.
-WebKit has been adopted as the rendering engine in OmniWeb, iCab and Web (formerly named Epiphany) and Sleipnir, replacing their original rendering engines.
-GNOME's Web supported both Gecko and WebKit for some time, but the team decided that Gecko's release cycle and future development plans would make it too cumbersome to continue supporting it. webOS uses WebKit as the basis of its application runtime.
+WebKit has been adopted as the rendering engine in OmniWeb, iCab, Web (formerly named Epiphany), and Sleipnir, replacing their original rendering engines.
+GNOME's Web supported both Gecko and WebKit for some time.
+Still, the team decided that Gecko's release cycle and future development plans would make it too cumbersome to continue supporting it. webOS uses WebKit as the basis of its application runtime.
 WebKit is used to render HTML and run JavaScript in the Adobe Integrated Runtime application platform.
 In Adobe Creative Suite CS5, WebKit is used to render some parts of the user interface.
-As of the first half of 2010, an analyst estimated the cumulative number of mobile handsets shipped with a WebKit-based browser at 350 million.
+By the first half of 2010, an analyst estimated that 350 million mobile handsets had shipped with a WebKit-based browser.
 By mid-April 2015, WebKit browser market share was 50.3%.